 Always respect the invitation.
 If it says plus one, it means you can arrive with one.
 Do not bring not four friends.
-If it says family, it means your direct family, not your political one.
+If it says family, it means your direct family, not your sister from another mister.

 a great starter question is to ask how they know the couple, then ask about them

-don’t use the photo booth during speeches it causes too much distraction
+don’t use the photo booth during speeches it is too distracting

-Be kind & courteous to the people working the wedding.
-The servers, bartenders, photographers & planners help make your friend’s day the best ever.
-Do not talk or cause disruption during key moments.
-This includes the entire ceremony, toasts, first dance & announcements.
+Do not talk or disrupt during key moments.
+This includes the entire ceremony, best man toast, first dance & announcements.

-buy gifts off the registry so they don’t get multiple of the same item, they only need 1 coffee machine
+buy gifts off the registry so they don’t get multiple of the same item

 When the couple has a gift registry, the best you can do is buy them a gift they picked.
+This also helps prevent a situation where two guests buy the newlyweds the same gift.
 You do not have to spend a fortune.
-It is all about:

-If you still are not sure on what to give as a wedding gift, then money in an envelope is perfectly okay.
+If you still are not sure about what to give as a wedding gift, then money in an envelope is perfectly okay.

 A common guest problem is for parents to not get along and to make a fuss about other parents.
 Also, do not be that guest who points out all the mistakes or complains about dinner.
 Everything was chosen to suit the bride and groom, and that is all that matters.

-While there may seem to be a lot of ‘rules,’ do not worry; just make sure to be respectful and excited.
+While there may seem to be a lot of ‘wedding rules,’ do not worry; just make sure to be respectful and excited.
 This is an important day in the life of someone you care about.
 The most important thing is that you are there to support the couple getting married.